- Admission Ticket

 Candidates will be admitted to the test center only if they have a valid admission ticket and an acceptable form of identification (ID).
 This photo ID must be a current and original government-issued identification that contains both candidate’s name as it appears on the admission ticket and the candidate’s photograph.
 The information on the ID cannot be handwritten.
 All of these characteristics must be demonstrated by the single piece of ID provided.
 Examples include, but are not limited to, a passport, driver’s license, military ID, state ID, green card and national ID.
 Any candidate who does not provide an acceptable form of ID will not be allowed to sit for the exam and will forfeit his/her registration fee.
 IDs will be checked during the exam.

 Candidates who are discovered engaging in any kind of misconduct, such as giving or receiving help; using notes, papers, note pads or other aids; attempting to take the exam for someone else; using any type of communication device including cell phones during the exam administration; or removing the exam booklet, answer sheet or notes from the testing room will be disqualified.
 Candidates who leave the testing area without authorization or accompaniment by a test proctor will not be allowed to return to the testing room and will be subject to disqualification.
-The testing agency will report such irregularities to ISACA CISA Certification Committee.
+The testing agency will report such irregularities to the respective ISACA Certification Committee.

 Observe the Test Center’s Rules